Circumvent Debian Bootstrap

 </packages>

-will be installed on the build
+bootstrap_package, bootstrap-root, will be installed on the build

 host machine.
-Next KIWI NG searches for a tar archive file
+Next, KIWI NG searches for a tar archive file,

-is the name of the host architecture e.g x86_64
+where ARCH is the name of the host architecture, e.g., x86_64.

 root tree to begin with.
 The optionally provided additional

-in this example will be installed
+bootstrap packages, a and b in this example, will be installed

-like system packages via chroot
+like system packages via chroot and apt.
+Usually, no additional

-bootstrap packages are needed as they could all be handled as
+bootstrap packages are needed, as they could all be handled as

 system packages.